zzzprojects/learn-orm/tutorials/net-5/preview-4.md

 An update to the C# Source Generators preview is included in this iteration.

- - Besides some bug fixes, it includes support for passing an `analyzerconfig`, which is essentially a list of key-value pairs, to a Source Generator.
+ - Besides some bug fixes, it includes support for passing an `analyzerconfig`, wich is essentially a list of key-value pairs, to a Source Generator.
  - This lets your source generators work differently based on the input they receive.
  - For example, you may want to generate source code differently if a consuming project targets .NET Framework vs. .NET 5.
  - Using an `analyzerconfig` allows you to pass information like a consuming project's TFM to allow for exactly this scenario.